 6

 • \$\begingroup\$ I had assumed in your previous question that the maps couldn't be modified once set.
-If that's the case, there's no need for ConcurrentHashMap here since they are written by a single thread and safely published before being read. \$\endgroup\$ Apr 29, 2014 at 22:00
+If that's the case, there's no need for ConcurrentHashMap here since they are written by a single thread and safely published before being read. \$\endgroup\$ Commented Apr 29, 2014 at 22:00

 • \$\begingroup\$ @DavidHarkness: You talking about inside TempScheduler class?
 Right? \$\endgroup\$